void-linux/void-packages/Manual.md

 paths, wildcards will be extended, and multiple entries can be separated by blanks i.e:
 `conf_files="/etc/foo.conf /etc/foo2.conf /etc/foo/*.conf"`.

+- `make_dirs` A list of entries defining directories and permissions to be created at install time.
+Each entry should be space separated, and will itself contain spaces. `make_dirs="/dir 0750 user group"`.
+User and group and mode are required on every line, even if they are `755 root root`.
+By convention, there is only one entry of `dir perms user group` per line.

 - `noarch` If set, the binary package is not architecture specific and can be shared by all supported architectures.